thomas725/spotify-ripper/README.md

 # spotify-ripper

-A fork of `spotify-ripper` (https://github.com/wolfmanx/spotify-ripper).
-Spotify-ripper is a small ripper script for Spotify that rips Spotify URIs to audio files with metadata and cover art.
+`spotify-ripper` is a small ripper program for Spotify that rips Spotify URIs to audio files with metadata and cover art.
 By default `spotify-ripper` will encode to MP3 files, but includes the ability to rip to WAV, FLAC, Ogg Vorbis, Opus, AAC, and MP4/M4A.

-**Note that stream ripping violates the libspotify's ToS**
+**Note that stream ripping violates Spotify's ToS**

+## Spotify Web API

+To generate your Spotify Client ID and Secret, access the [developer dashboard page](https://developer.spotify.com/dashboard/applications) and create a new application.
+As a redirect URI, add localhost and a port, so that [Spotipy](https://spotipy.readthedocs.io/) can parse it automatically.

-Make sure you export the web api credentials in your unix shell:
+Make sure you export the web api credentials and redirect URI in your unix shell:

 ```
 export SPOTIPY_CLIENT_ID='77aa1aa93dc0416397f22a7a9b4a815b'
 export SPOTIPY_CLIENT_SECRET='0d79181c57ee412aaa770af257edf07a'
-export SPOTIPY_REDIRECT_URI='http://www.purple.com'
+export SPOTIPY_REDIRECT_URI='http://localhost:8000/'
 ```

-## Libspotify’s Deprecation
+At the first attempt to use the ripper against a playlist, a browser window with a Spotify login will open.
+Login, and the ripper parses automatically the returning OAuth redirect.

+A couple notes about Spotify's WebAPI token authentication:
+- The token is stored in a file named `.profile-<username>`.
+- The authentication token is stored where the script is executed from, so if you're in your home directory and execute a script thats in `/usr/bin` it will be stored in your home directory.
+- If you are running this in a script or other form of automation, you'll have to manually authenticate once but after that as long as you always execute it from the same location you won't have to authenticate again.

+### Deprecation of `libspotify`

 As of May 2015 `libspotify` is officially deprecated by Spotify and is no longer actively maintained.
 As of Jan 2016 Spotify does no longer issue developer keys.

 Spotify has published newer libraries intended for Android and iOS development, as well as web APIs to access track metadata and manage playlists.
 Though, for making apps with Spotify playback capabilities, on any other platform than Android and iOS, there is currently no alternative to libspotify.

-### Features
+## Features

 -  Real-time VBR or CBR ripping from Spotify PCM stream
 -  Writes ID3v2/metadata tags (including album covers)